Back to Blog

 Cisco Packet Tracer

-Packet Tracer is where most people start, and for good reason — it's free, easy to install, and officially supported by Cisco.
+Packet Tracer is where most beginners start.
+It's free, easy to install, and officially supported by Cisco.

 What it does well: